Can you bring a houseplant outdoors?

 Bringing your houseplants outdoors can seem like a great idea, but whether you should actually do it is not always a clear "Yes" or "No".
 There are many things you should consider before bringing your houseplant outdoors, like: do I live in a climate that's similar to the natural habitat of my plant, can my plant survive in colder temperatures, is it warm and dry/humid enough?
 Whether or not you can bring your houseplant outdoors doesn't always mean you need to.
 There is a lot you can do to help your plant that doesn't involve moving them outdoors for a certain period of time.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: November 28th, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Nov 28, 2020 Last updated on: Nov 28, 2020